strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform-2022.md

 The purpose of this guide is to allow users to deploy Strapi applications on the DigitalOcean App Platform.
 While both Strapi and DigitalOcean App Platform can work with multiple types of databases the focus is on connecting to a PostgreSQL development database so users can test their application in a deployed environment.
 Information on [migrating local database content to a production database](https://docs.digitalocean.com/products/databases/postgresql/how-to/import-databases/) and other deployment topics are provided in the [DigitalOcean documentation](https://docs.digitalocean.com/).

 ::: caution
 Strapi maintains deployment guides to assist users in deploying projects.
 Since there are frequent updates to Strapi and to the hosting provider platforms, the guides are sometimes out of date.
-If you encounter an issue deploying your project following this guide, please [open an issue on GitHub](https://github.com/strapi/documentation/issues).
+If you encounter an issue deploying your project following this guide, please [open an issue on GitHub](https://github.com/strapi/documentation/issues) or [submit a pull request](https://github.com/strapi/documentation/pulls) to improve the documentation.
 :::

 ## Prepare